 Protection Tips:

-Strong and different passwords should be utilized along with the two-step verification feature at all times.
+Strong and different passwords should always be utilized along with the two-step verification feature.

-Anti-spyware should also be installed in one’s computer and regularly updated.
+Anti-spyware should also be installed on one's computer and regularly updated.

-Overview: Worms are advanced software programs that replicate on their own and generally don’t require human effort in reproducing or increasing in number and spreading from one system to many others.
-With Reins worm, it consumes bandwidth, which in turn lowers the performance level of the network itself.
+Overview: Worm Malware are advanced software programs that replicate independently and generally don't require human effort to reproduce or increase in number and spread from one system to many others.
+The Reins worm consumes bandwidth, which in turn lowers the network's performance level.

-How It Works: A worm is a computer program that gets into the operating systems or software and, from one device, self-propagates to other devices.
-Don’t require any user’s interaction, which is why, in particular cases, whether in the form of a network and one workstation,.
+How It Works: A worm is a computer program that enters the operating systems or software and, from one device, self-propagates to another.
+It doesn't require any user interaction, which is why, in particular cases, whether in the form of a network or one workstation,

 Notable Examples: Conficker, Blaster, and Code Red